astro-community/xelement/docs/induction/interactivity.md

 Since the payload is scoped to each element, the browser handles the majority of the work on the client-side, without any additional overhead cost of having to render everything out in JavaScript, or send down render files to the client.

-This is how XElement gives you the ability to create interactive, web standard, Astro compliant, HTML elements without the use of any external framework or library.
+This is how XElement gives you the ability to create interactive, web standards based, and Astro compliant HTML elements without the use of any external framework or library.

-Making using XElement to provide client-side interactivity cheaper, more versatile and far easier to implement over other similar implementation methods with Astro supported UI frameworks.
+This makes using XElement to provide client-side interactivity cheaper, more versatile and far easier to implement over other similar implementation methods with Astro supported UI frameworks.